symfony/symfony-docs/security/named_encoders.rst

         }
     }

-If you implemented your own password encoder as explained in :doc:`authentication </security/authentication>`, you can also use it as a named encoder, note that it must be registered as a service.
+If you created your own password encoder implementing the :class:`Symfony\\Component\\Security\\Core\\Encoder\\PasswordEncoderInterface`, you must register a service for it in order to use it as a named encoder:

 .. configuration-block::